crosefer/resume/resume.typ

 - Boosted extension performance with multi-threading, *reducing CPU usage* to below 5%
 - Built the *testing infrastructure* (monitors, alerts, and dashboards) and *resolved 95% of incidents* as an SME
 - Authored *documentation and TSGs*, reducing on-call load by an estimated 15% and accelerating issue resolution
-- *Modernized of the legacy codebase*, reducing technical debt and making development less error prone
+- *Modernized the legacy codebase*, reducing technical debt and making development less error prone

 #work(
   title: "Software Engineer",